Diocese of Caltanissetta: Efforts at beginning of the 19th century

 There were only nine bishops in the entire island of Sicily in 1805, all of whom were overburdened by growing population and difficulties of travel.
-Appeals, petitions, and Sicilian legilation had done no good.
+Appeals, petitions, and Sicilian legislation had done no good.
 The French invasion of the Italian peninsula in 1798, and the capture and imprisonment of Pope Pius VI at Valence (1798–1799) halted all plans.
 The new pope Pius VII (1801–1823) was continually obstructed, and finally deposed and exiled, along with the cardinals of his curia, to France and Navona (1809–1814).
 The king of Naples and Sicily was expelled in 1806, in favor of a French kingship headed by Joseph Bonaparte and then by Joachim Murat.
 Only in 1815 did regular government begin to be reestablished.

 Before the signing of the concordat, on 16 February 1818 at Terracina, or the reestablishment of the king in Naples, Pius VII ordered the erection of three new dioceses in Sicily: Caltagirone (12 September 1816), Nicosia (17 March 1817), and Piazza Armerina (3 July 1817).

 In 1819, Caltanissetta was made the capital of its province, and in 1820 the deputy from Caltanissetta to the parliament in Naples, Doctor Giuseppe Cinnarella, began a campaign to have a bishopric there.